mendix/RestServices/readme.md

 PLEASE NOT THAT TO BE ABLE TO PUBLISH ANY SERVICE, THE MICROFLOW `STARTPUBLISHSERVICES` SHOULD BE CALLED DURING STARTUP OF THE APP!

 ## Publishing a microflow using `CreateMicroflowService`

 Publishing a microflow is conceptually very similar to publishing a webservice.
 It publishing a single operation based on a microflow.
-The difference with a normal Mendix webservice is the transport method; instead of SOAP the RestServices module provides an interface which supports JSON based messages or form / multipart encoded messages (typically used to submit webforms).
+The difference with a normal Mendix webservice is the transport method; instead of SOAP the RestServices module provides an interface which supports JSON based messages or form / multipart encoded messages (typically used to submit webforms) or raw binary data (for efficient downloads for example).

 A published microflow should have a single transient object as argument.
 Each field in this transient object is considered a parameter (from HTTP perspective).
 Complex objects are supported if JSON is used as transport mechanism.
-The return type of the microflow should again be a transient object or a String.
+The return type of the microflow should again be a transient object or a String or a filedocument.
 In the latter case, the string is considered to be the raw response of the operation which is not further processed.

 Publishing a microflow is as simple as calling `CreateMicroflowService` with the public name of the operation and the microflow that provides the implementation.
 The meta data of the operation is published on *&lt;app-url&gt;/rest/*, including a [JSON-schema](http://json-schema.org/) describing its arguments.
 The endpoint for the operation itself is *&lt;app-url&gt;/rest/&lt;public-name&gt;*